mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 So we have a practice of bowing [to] Buddha.
 Bowing [to] Buddha is to express the deepest appreciation to your existence: how sublime life is, how important your life is.

 But you don't understand how sublime your life is, how important your life is – how important a tree’s life is.
-Even if you understand, that is just a speck of dust of understanding of the human world.
-So actually, you don't understand.
+Even if you understand, that is just a speck of dust of understanding of the human world, so actually, you don't understand.
 But anyway, how sublime life is is *reality*, real reality, completely beyond human speculation.
 This is reality.
 This is your life.
 This is the tree's life.
 This is the Sun's life.
 This is the Moon's life.
 This is the Universe's life.
 So if it is true, even though you don't understand, why don't you express the deepest appreciation to your existence?
 How?
 Let’s bow to the Buddha.
 Touching your whole body to the floor, bow.
 That is a way to express appreciation to your existence.

 Before you bow, you must be *you* who has already accepted your life, how sublime [your life] is.
 And then that's why you can bow.
-There is no ego understanding, [ego consciousness](glossary#ego-consciousness), or *selfish* understanding.
+There is no ego understanding, ego consciousness, or *selfish* understanding.
 “I don't understand” or “I understand” – whatever you say, there is nothing.
 When you are completely buddha, when you really accept the sublimity of your life, of your existence, very naturally you can bow.

 So to bow is simultaneously to accept the sublimity of life.
 So very naturally, ego consciousness from the first is struck aside.

-That is what [Dogen Zenji](glossary#dogen) says.
+That is what Dogen Zenji says.
 So [the first point is], if you do zazen according to [what Dogen says], or what the [ancestors say], or Buddha's suggestions – if you do zazen like this, [then] as a conclusion of your practice of zazen, very naturally the dharma, the original nature of the self, [is manifesting itself], and also dullness and distraction from the first are struck aside, they’re going away.

 But actually, we don't do zazen like this.
 Zazen is used as a means.